Graduate Tuition Installment Plan (TIP)

 Direct Debit: Your checking account will automatically be charged each month according to the account information you provide upon enrollment.

 How do I know if I've budgeted enough?

 Review your latest semester statement on your student portal account.
-If you find you have not budgeted enough, you can adjust your contract by contacting your Graduate SFS Advisor.
+If you find you have not budgeted enough, you can adjust your contract by contacting your Graduate Student Success Advisor.
 Please ensure that you are registered in all courses necessary for both quads in the semester.
 You can do this by contacting your academic program advisor after reviewing your bill and before enrolling in a TIP contract.
 Also, please check to make sure all program fees, including graduation (if applicable), are included in your contract amount.